Nintendo Switch Online Is Bad, but It Is Salvageable.

 So what's Nintendo doing to make it worth our investment?
 Not very much.
 Especially compared to similar services on other platforms.
 Both XBox Live and Playstation Plus offer free digital games every month, and you can keep these games as long as you continue to pay for their online service.
 Some of these games are a bit older, but they are definitely high quality games, and in many cases even AAA titles.
 They both offer cloud saves, much like Nintendo Switch Online, but additionally they offer - without subscription - the ability to back things up to a hard drive and transfer to another console.
 Those things Nintendo doesn't offer at all.
 If your Switch is bricked, anything that isn't backed up to the cloud is lost forever.
 Each internal drive is encoded to that specific device, so even if you were hardware savvy, you cannot take out the hard drive and put it in a new switch.
 And your data is automatically backed up to the hard drive.
 There is no way to transfer save data to the memory card.
 So this already puts the Switch at a huge disadvantage.

 Another big problem is the lack of additional content.
-Players who purchase Nintendo Online get access to one other major service, the NES Online emulator, a streaming service that at launch allowed you to play 20 classic Nintendo Entertainment System games, though since has added five more games and two "SP" Special Edition ROMhacks.
+Players who purchase Nintendo Online get access to one other major service, the NES Online and SNES Online emulators, a streaming service that at launch allowed you to play 20 classic Nintendo Entertainment System games, though since has added several more games and "SP" Special Edition ROMhacks.
 The selection is mixed.
 There are classics such as Super Mario Bros 1 and 3, Legend of Zelda, Double Dragon, and even Balloon Fight.
 Some popular sports games such as Tennis, Golf, and Tecmo Bowl.
-Everything else is kind of 'Meh' in my opinion, though they did add Metroid this month, so hopefully we'll get better options as the service grows.
+Everything else is kind of 'Meh' in my opinion, though they do periodically add more games so we'll see how it goes.
 The big seller of the feature is the ability to play multiplayer games online with friends and even "pass the controller" online to take turns playing or have a friend help you out while you watch.